In Part 1 of what to do in Melbourne you read that Melbourne has an excellent range of sights to see and things to do.

-As discussed in Part 1, Melbourne has an excellent range of sights to see and things to do.
-I have chosen just a small selection to showcase what to do in Melbourne.
+Just a small selection has been chosen for you, to showcase just what you can do in the central business district of Melbourne.
 These are an absolute must to explore with or without the family.

 A few of the activities I have chosen this time will take you out of Melbourne's CBD and down to the sea or up to the top of the mountain and into the exotic rainforest.

 Click on any of these links here to go directly to that section for more information.

 Every time I drop on down to the Docklands area it never ceases to amaze me just how things keep on changing and changing for the better.

 If you are wondering what to do in Melbourne, I find this area is so exciting with so much to see and do ...

 Quite a few of Melbourne's CBD lanes are home to exciting and colourful Street Art.
 Specific buildings and walls have been adorned with artworks, some of which have been painted by world renowned artists both local and from overseas.
 The artwork requires the permission of local councils and the building owners.

 What to do in Melbourne when you have a couple of spare hours, check out the Street Art that can be found in these locations ...